 In 2021, TikTok became the king of the internet and dethroned Google as the most popular domain on a worldwide basis.
-We share this with you, not to inspire panic, but to illustrate the general power of video, and its limitless potential for eCommerce businesses.
+We share this with you, not to inspire panic, but to illustrate the general power of a video marketing strategy, and its limitless potential for eCommerce businesses.

 YouTube is what used to come to mind when marketers and consumers thought about online video content.
 However, platforms like TikTok, Instagram Reels, YouTube Shorts, Google, LinkedIn, and even Pinterest have ventured into video.